metno/pyaerocom/docs/api.rst

 The following flowchart illustrates the architecture of ungridded reading in pyaerocom.
-Below are information about the individual reading classes for each dataset (blue in flowchart), the abstract template base classes the reading classes are based on (dark green) and the factory class :class:`ReadUngridded` (orange) which has registered all individual reading classes.
+Below are information about the individual reading classes for each dataset (blue in flowchart), the abstract template base classes the reading classes are based on (dark green) and the factory class `ReadUngridded` (orange) which has registered all individual reading classes.
 The data classes that are returned by the reading class are indicated in light green.